3 Ways Compassion and Empathy Enhance Life Experience

 2. Empathy and emotional intelligence

 When we journey through to a higher understanding of ourselves and our triggers and motives, we can use that skill to harness our emotional intelligence.
-Emotionally intelligent people practice self awareness, respond rather than defensively react, and express their emotions more positively.
-This emotional acuity helps to break down defensive barriers in relationships of all types and focuses on instilling an empowered approach to problem solving and building stronger interpersonal relationships.
-Empathy means putting yourself in another’s shoes, seeing the world through another’s eyes and relating their experience to something you hold deep within.
-Empathy connects us on all levels- as human beings, as comrades, and as souls.
+Emotionally intelligent people practice self awareness.
+They respond rather than defensively react, and express their emotions more positively.
+This emotional acuity helps to break down defensive barriers in relationships of all types.
+It focuses on instilling an empowered approach to problem solving and building stronger interpersonal relationships.
+Empathy means putting yourself in another’s shoes.
+It involves seeing the world through another’s eyes and relating their experience to something you hold deep within.
+Empathy connects us on all levels.
+As human beings, as comrades, and as souls.

 We are less angered and annoyed by others when we can perceive the world and their place in it from their standpoint.